vishal-labs/http_packet_sniffing/README.md

 ```

 ### Next Step?
-1. With this setup, I was able to extact the data that is being sent over the http protocol to the system, and am very well capable of dropping the packets at the NIC itself,
+1. With this setup, I was able to extact the data that is being sent over the http protocol to the system, and am very well capable of filtering the packets at the NIC itself.

-2. For implementation of packet filtering, I am planning to Use Machine Learning by Training a Model on any of the CIC DDoS/HTTP dataset and making it run in the user-space
+2. For implementation of packet filtering, I am planning to Use Machine Learning by Training a Model on any of the CIC DDoS/HTTP dataset and making it run in the user-space.

 3. Whenever the eBPF program detects any incoming HTTP packets, it passes the data inside it to the userspace for validation with the ML model, and according to the prediction, the program is able DROP or PASS the datapacket to the userspace for applications.